ErikReider/SwayNotificationCenter/README.md

 # SwayNotificationCenter

-A simple notification daemon with a gui built for Sway (potentially any wm with wlroots).
+A simple notification daemon with a GTK gui for notifications and the control center

 ## Features